Hotel du Lac (film): Production

 It was filmed at the Park Hotel, Vitznau on Lake Lucerne.

 Reception

-The TV play was nominated for nine BAFTA Awards and won three for Best Actress (Anna Massey), Best Film Editor (Dick Allen) and Best Single Drama (Sue Birtwistle and Giles Foster).
-One review pointed out that while there were some significant differences from the original book, the adaptation “does, finally, capture the spirit of the novel.”
+The TV play was nominated for nine BAFTA Awards and won three: Best Actress (Anna Massey), Best Film Editor (Dick Allen) and Best Single Drama (Sue Birtwistle and Giles Foster).

+One review pointed out that while there were some significant differences from the original book, the adaptation "does, finally, capture the spirit of the novel."

 Home media

 The film was released on VHS in 1988 and on DVD in 2003.